clausnz/php-helpers/doc/README.md

 ### dump

 Dumps the content of the given variable.
+Script does NOT stop after call.

 ```php
 Util::dump( mixed $var )